Mechanical Engineering at BYU

 The department of Mechanical Engineering at BYU consists of 28 faculty members, 12 staff, over 1200 undergraduate students, and over 130 graduate students.
 It is a collaborative community where we strive for excellence in teaching, learning, and discovery.
 Faculty and students work together to learn the fundamental principles of mechanical engineering through classroom and laboratory settings.
 They also work together to conduct leading research where we aim to discover new knowledge and processes and to design new devices that will lead to improvements in the world in which we live.
 Mechanical engineers learn how to solve real world problems that involve forces and dynamical motion, materials and their strength, common manufacturing methods, design principles and computer design tools, fluid physics, thermodynamics and the transfer of heat, how to use instrumentation to conduct experiments, and how to use computational tools to solve complex problems.

 Our goal is to help mechanical engineering students develop the skills and knowledge necessary to become truly influential engineers in their chosen areas of expertise.
-Influential engineers impact the world in a variety of ways.
-To maximize their potential to be influential engineers, students must come to recognize their strengths and apply them in ways that lead to a positive impact on people, problems, and the profession.
-Since each student is unique, defining influence is highly personal and will typically change over time as new opportunities arise and new skills are developed.
-While some may affect large numbers of people in obvious, publicly recognized ways, others will quietly lead and inspire those within their sphere of influence in less recognized ways.
-Regardless of where students find themselves having the most impact, they will become influential engineers as they develop technical excellence, leadership, communication skills, character, and a commitment to lifelong learning and service.
+Influential engineers affect the world in a variety of ways.
+Some may influence a large number of people in highly visible ways, while others will quietly lead and inspire those within their sphere of influence.
+To be influential, engineers must understand their strengths and apply them in ways that lead to a positive impact on people, problems, and their profession.
+Since each person is unique, each individual’s influence is also distinct, and their influence will typically change over time as opportunities arise and skills are developed.
+Regardless of where engineers find themselves, they will become influential as they develop character, resilience, technical excellence, communication skills, leadership, and a commitment to lifelong learning and service.

 Influential Engineers Develop...

-Influential engineers effectively communicate results and conclusions clearly and concisely.
-They communicate persuasively to present recommendations and prevent and solve problems.
-They work well with others.
+Influential engineers communicate results and conclusions clearly and concisely.
+They persuasively present recommendations that prevent and solve problems.
+They are collaborative and always civil, particularly when others have differing viewpoints.

 Lifelong Learning and Service